macsabile/TipidPColor/README.md

 - Countdown timer in Items and Bookmarks page (set 15s or 30s to auto reload)
 - Show the number of unread bookmark topic in title bar
 - Change the font-size of forum post or reply
+- Change the color of navigation bar, alert box, and many more..

 <b>Screenshot:</b>